-Your Yakima Vision Center optometrist, Dr. Farmer or Dr. Ward, will examine the interior of the eye (with the aid of pupil dilation) to look for changes in the optic nerve.
+Your Yakima Vision Center optometrist, Dr. Farmer will examine the interior of the eye (with the aid of pupil dilation) to look for changes in the optic nerve.
 A technique called tonometry measures the pressure inside the eye for ocular hypertension that might indicate glaucoma.
 Vision testing helps your Yakima eye doctor catch trouble signs such as loss of peripheral vision.

 What forms of glaucoma treatment in Yakima can you provide?

 While glaucoma’s damage can’t be reversed, the condition’s progress can frequently be controlled through medications in the form of eye drops and oral drugs.
 These medications can reduce the eye’s fluid production and/or help the drainage system work better.
 If these measures don’t help, we can refer you to an eye surgeon for quick, painless laser procedures that improve drainage.